-A great nightlife trip isn’t about finding “the most famous” city—it’s about matching your evening to what the city actually does well after dark.
-This is a curated, non-ranked list: the 15 cities are organized by nightlife style, not best-to-worst, and they were chosen for having distinct after-dark scenes, strong nightlife districts, and enough variety for visitors to plan a real night out.
+A good nightlife trip isn’t really about chasing “the most famous” city.
+It’s about matching your evenings to what a city does best after dark.
+This is a curated, non-ranked list: the 15 cities are grouped by nightlife style rather than best-to-worst, and each one was chosen for its distinct after-dark scene, strong nightlife districts, and enough variety for visitors to plan a real night out.

 Here’s the quick comparison frame for the cities in this guide: